najrulislam38/L2A3/README.md

 # Library Management Server

-**Library Management server** is a powarful backend server for managing library operations, built with Node.js, Express, and MongoDB with Mongoose.
+**Library Management server** is a powerful backend server for managing library operations, built with Node.js, Express, and MongoDB with Mongoose.
 This server provides RESTful APIs for book management, borrowing operations, and administrative functions.

 ## Features